hawkinsw/CPPTimes/pointers.md

 ![](./graphics/pointers-paused-program-memory1.png)

-Here memory is visualized here as a two dimensional "spreadsheet" of cells, each of which holds a single byte.
-The byte at the top left of the diagram has address 0 and the byte at the bottom left has address 24 + 7 = 31 (add the value at the beginning of the row with the value at the beginning of the column).
+Here memory is visualized as a two dimensional "spreadsheet" of cells, each of which holds a single byte.
+The byte at the top left of the diagram has address 0 and the byte at the bottom right has address 24 + 7 = 31 (add the value at the beginning of the row with the value at the beginning of the column).

 >Note: See the C++ Times special long-form reporting on variables in memory in [previous editions](./variables-memory.md).